Simulating P vs. G#

 2. game_matrix()

-The function below creates player dictionaries and keeps track of the following:
+The create_player_dict() function creates player dictionaries that keep track of the following:

 • Row-Column indexes in the results table,